parrt/cs652/projects/Java-vtable.md

 #### Inheritance of fields

-C does not support inheritance of `struct`s and so the translation needs to copy fields from all superclasses into subclasses.
+C does not support inheritance of `struct`s and so your translator needs to copy fields from all superclasses into subclasses.
 For example,

 <table border="0">
 <tr>